wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

 The default transport binding for WAMP is WebSocket.

-As a default, WAMP messages are transmitted as WebSocket messages: each WAMP message is transmitted as a separate WebSocket message (not WebSocket frame).
-A **batched mode** where multiple WAMP messages are transmitted via single WebSocket message may be defined as part of an Advanced Profile.
+In the Basic Profile, WAMP messages are transmitted as WebSocket messages: each WAMP message is transmitted as a separate WebSocket message (not WebSocket frame).
+The Advanced Profile may define other modes, e.g. a **batched mode** where multiple WAMP messages are transmitted via single WebSocket message.

 The WAMP protocol MUST BE negotiated during the WebSocket opening handshake between *Peers* using the WebSocket subprotocol negotiation mechanism.